The Confession of Brother Haluin: Plot introduction

 In Oxford Castle, Empress Maud has been besieged for months by King Stephen.
 Sheriff Hugh Beringar learns that the Empress took advantage of the heavy snow and frozen rivers for a miraculous escape.
 She and several allies crossed the frozen river through Stephen's lines, and walked to Abingdon, where they got horses to ride to Wallingford Castle.
 She is safe with her brother Robert of Gloucester and her major supporter Brian FitzCount.
 Oxford Castle surrendered, the men allowed to march home.
-Robert of Gloucester returned from Normandy with the eldest son of the Empress with her second husband Geoffrey of Anjou, a boy of nine years named Henry Plantagenet.
+Robert of Gloucester returned from Normandy with a boy of nine years named Henry Plantagenet, the eldest son of the Empress and her second husband Geoffrey of Anjou.
 For the moment, the long running battle between these two contenders has begun anew, each with a talent of "conjuring defeat out of victory".
 King Stephen joined his brother Henry, Bishop of Winchester, and calls his sheriffs to meet him there for the Christmas feast.
 On his return, Sheriff Hugh Beringar learns of Haluin's accident.

 Plot summary

 At Shrewsbury Abbey, the heavy snowfall in mid-December 1142 causes severe damage to the slate tile roof of the guest hall.
 Doing his share of the repair work, Brother Haluin falls down 40 feet.
 His prospects for survival are small, so he confesses his past with the de Clary family.

 Hugh Beringar tells Cadfael that the wife of de Clary lives at Hales, while her son Audemar, sworn to King Stephen, resides in Staffordshire.
 In early March Haluin asks to make a pilgrimage for penance.
-His vow burns in him: a pilgrimage on foot to Bertrade's mother and to Bertrade's tomb at Hales, east of Shrewsbury.
+His vow burns in him: a pilgrimage on foot to Bertrade's mother, Adelais, and to Bertrade's tomb at Hales, east of Shrewsbury.
 Haluin goes with Brother Cadfael.
 On 4 March, they begin.
 They meet with Adelais, who offers the forgiveness Haluin begs.
 Bertrade is not buried at Hales.
 They learn that the family tomb is at Elford in Staffordshire.
 Their trip to Elford takes nearly a week.
 They arrive to find Adelais in the church, kneeling before the tomb, as if she is their shadow.
 Adelais shelters them in her dower house.
 Haluin spends the cold night on his knees, alongside Cadfael at the de Clary tomb.
 At sunrise, a curious Roscelin arrives at the church timely to assist Cadfael in bringing Haluin to his feet.
 Roscelin says he was sent away by his father to serve Audemar, their friend and overlord.
 Lothair, bringing food, sends the young man away.

 Starting home, a sudden snowstorm forces them to seek shelter at the manor of Vivers.
 Cenred, the lord of the manor, learns that Haluin is an ordained priest.
 He asks Haluin to officiate at the wedding of his much younger half-sister, Helisende, to a nobleman on the morrow.
 His own son, who was raised with Helisende, has fallen in love with her, a prohibited relationship.
 Haluin agrees.
 Cadfael meets Helisende, who says that she agrees to this marriage freely.